aitrepreneur/INSTID/README.md

 --model_path		Name of the sdxl model from huggingface   (the default model example: --model_path stablediffusionapi/juggernaut-xl-v8     diffuser model you can find here: https://huggingface.co/stablediffusionapi/juggernaut-xl-v8

---size			    Setup max and min size of image.
+--side			    Setup max and min size of image.
 Default is `1280 1024`, uses around 13GB.
-If you want to use less, set: `--size 832 640`, or your own values.
+If you want to use less, set: `--side 832 640`, or your own values.